microsoft/TypeScript-Handbook/pages/Module Resolution.md

 * `/src/moduleB/index.tsx`
 * `/src/moduleB/index.d.ts`

-Similarly a non-relative import will follow the node resolution logic, looking up first a file, then looking the file name as a node package.
+Similarly a non-relative import will follow the Node.js resolution logic, looking up first a file, then looking the file name as a Node.js package.
 So `import { b } from "moduleB"` in source file `/src/moduleA.ts` would result in the following lookups:

 * `/src/node_modules/moduleB.ts`